AdaCore/learn/courses/intro-to-ada/chapters/exceptions.rst

 - `Tasking_Error` will happen with task related errors, such as any error happening during task activation.

-You should generally not reuse predefined exceptions, because it is then obvious when they happen that it is because something went wrong in a built-in language operation.
+You should not reuse predefined exceptions.
+If you do then, it won't be obvious when one is raised that it is because something went wrong in a built-in language operation.